christinejarz/christinejarz/README.md

 ### Hi there 👋
+- 🤖 I'm interested in all things AI.
+- 🏠 I have a deep understanding of the mortgage operations process flow and tech stack.
+I'm interested in all things that automate and simplify the messiness.
+- 🎿 I enjoy skiing and am interested in all new technology and AI in this sector.

 <!--
 **christinejarz/christinejarz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.